TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

  :alt: A problem with 3 questions, the learner gave 2 correct and 1
      incorrect answer

-You can specify a margin of error, or tolerance, for the answers to these problems so that learners' responses do not have to be exact.
-You can specify a correct answer explicitly or use a Python script.

-Responses for numerical input problems can include integers, fractions, and constants such as pi and g.
+Responses for numerical input problems can include integers, fractions, and constants such as pi and *g*.
 Responses can also include text representing common functions, such as square root (sqrt) and log base 2 (log2), as well as trigonometric functions and their inverses, such as sine (sin) and arcsine (arcsin).
 For these functions, learners enter text that is converted into